ctrlplusb/react-universally/README.md

   - ⛑ `react-helmet` allowing control of the page title/meta/styles/scripts from within your components.
 Direct control for your SEO needs.
   - 🖌 Very basic CSS support - it's up to you to extend it into CSS Modules, SASS, PostCSS, Aphrodite etc.
   - 🏜 Image and Font support.
-  - 🚀 Full ES2015 support, using `babel` to transpile where needed.
+  - 🚀 Full ES2017+ support, using `babel` to transpile where needed.
   - 📦 Bundling of both client and server using `webpack` v2.
   - ✂️ Client bundle is split by routes.
   - 🐘 Long term caching of the client bundle.
-Thanks to @mjackson for the inspiration from his super cool [`web-starter`](https://github.com/mjackson/web-starter) project.
-Check it out!
   - 🍃 Tree-shaking, supported by `webpack`.
   - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.
 NOTE: Flow is a completely optional feature.
 The flow type annotations get ripped out of the source by the webpack build step.
 You have no obligation to use flow within your code and can even uninstall the dependency (flow-bin) without breaking the project.
 I do highly recommend you try it out though.
   - 🎛 A development and optimized production configuration.